-(Glenn’s Tech Insights… used to be part of our bi-weekly newsletter but we decided to make it a regular blog post instead so it can get more visibility.
+(Glenn’s Technical Insights… used to be part of our bi-weekly newsletter but we decided to make it a regular blog post instead so it can get more visibility.
 It covers interesting new hardware and software developments that are generally relevant for SQL Server).
 It also can just be technically-oriented items that I find interesting.

 New Intel Processor Security Vulnerabilities Revealed

 Intel has disclosed two new processor security vulnerabilities, including the TSX Asynchronous Abort (TAA) issue and a Jump Conditional Code (JCC) Erratum.
 These two issues affect most recent Intel processors, including the most recent Intel Cascade Lake-SP server processors.

 The continued emergence of these types of issues (and the firmware and software fixes required to mitigate them) has an increasing negative effect on the performance of Intel processors.